UAWJDASWUI/SteamDeckStorageCleanUp/README.md

 # Run the script
 - Open Konsole
 - (Optional) Set a sudo password by running passwd
-- Paste the contents of your personalized SteamDeckStorageCleanUp.txt to Konsole
+- Paste the contents of your personalized SteamDeckStorageCleanUp.txt to Konsole by right-clicking Konsole and selecting "Paste"
 - Press enter to run the script

 # Check for updates